zeljkoobrenovic/grounded-architecture/_posts/2023-05-10-market-leadership.md

 * **Customer Intimacy** companies do not deliver what the market wants but **what a specific customer wants**.
 Creating results for carefully selected and nurtured clients.
 Continually tailors products/services to customers to offer the '**best total solution**.'
 Exemplars are Salesforce, LMS Providers, HomeDepot.

 ![](assets/images/arch/discipline-market-leader.png)
-***Figure 8:** The Discipline of Market Leader model postulates that any successful business needs to maintain at least "acceptable" levels of performance in each of the three dimensions (operational excellence, product leadership, and customer intimacy) but would need to choose one of them to become a market leader in its field.*
+***Figure 8:** The Discipline of Market Leaders model postulates that any successful business needs to maintain at least "acceptable" levels of performance in each of the three dimensions (operational excellence, product leadership, and customer intimacy) but would need to choose one of them to become a market leader in its field.*

 <br>

-The model postulates that any successful business needs to maintain at least "acceptable" performance levels in each of the three dimensions but would need to **choose one of them to become a market leader** in its field.
-The model suggests that if you genuinely want to excel in any of the three disciplines, you must make **sacrifices in the other two** as these become mutually exclusive.
-By focusing on one (and one only) value to excel at, they beat competitors by dividing their attention and resources among more than one discipline.
-Each value discipline demands **a different operating model to capture the value best**.
-Customers know that expecting superior value in every dimension is unreasonable.
-You don't go to Walmart for the best-personalized service or buy Nike sneakers because of low prices.
+The model argues that every successful business needs at least acceptable performance in all three dimensions, but a market leader usually **chooses one discipline as its primary differentiator**.
+That choice has consequences.
+To become exceptional in one dimension, the company has to accept trade-offs in the others.
+Each value discipline therefore implies a different operating model, a different investment profile, and a different set of architectural priorities.

 ## IT Architecture Role

-I found the model helpful in two ways:
+I have found the model useful in two ways:

-* To challenge **plans and strategies that are too ambitious**, e.g., wanting to excel in all three directions: operational excellence, product leadership, and customer intimacy.
-It is very complex and expensive to try to build a scalable solution accessible by many users and from many countries while addressing the particular needs of one local customer while doing significant work to innovate around the latest technology hype.
+* It helps challenge **strategies that are too ambitious or internally contradictory**.
-* To prepare for **architecting the company's IT landscape**, as different directions require different approaches.
+* It helps shape **the architecture of the company’s IT landscape** in a way that fits the actual strategy.

 Each direction represents a unique value proposition and requires specific architectural considerations to support it effectively.